 - Use gentle intonation for politeness; avoid overly sharp tones.

-How to Respond to Hello in Japanese
+How to Respond to Hello in Japanese?

 When someone greets you, it’s polite to respond with the same greeting or an appropriate variation: